Updated: 8 hours ago

 According to Utah Department of Veterans and Military Affairs website, wartime service is not required for admission, but war veterans have top priority.

 Spouses and surviving spouses can qualify for admission if the veteran's marriage is dated at least a year before applying for care.
-Services offered depend on the location but included:
+Services offered to depend on the location but included:

 ● Short-term rehabilitation